-- Inbound toll-free and emergency calls are supported but were not tested as part of the compliance test - Station initiated Network Call Redirection (NCR) using the REFER method was not tested. - Vector based Network Call Redirection (NCR) using REFER or 302 methods was not tested. - SIP User-to-User Information (UUI) was not tested. - T.38 fax is not supported by SaskTel; therefore T.38 fax was not tested. - G.711 fax pass-through is available with Communication Manager on a "best effort" basis, it's not guaranteed that it will work; therefore G.711 fax pass-through is not recommended with this solution and was not tested.
+- The use of the SIP REFER method for network call redirection is not currently supported by Time Warner Cable. - Inbound toll-free calls, 911 emergency and International calls are supported but were not tested as part of the compliance test. - Vector based Network Call Redirection (NCR) using REFER or 302 methods was not tested. - SIP User-to-User Information (UUI) was not tested. - T.38 fax is not supported by Time Warner Cable; therefore T.38 fax was not tested. - G.711 fax pass-through is available with Communication Manager on a "best effort" basis, it's not guaranteed that it will work; therefore G.711 fax pass-through is not recommended with this solution and was not tested.